-- Learning Growth: Individual's growth in school work. - Acts of Mercy: Assisting and helping others in our community and the wider community. - Leadership and Positive Role: Examples of positive student leadership/ College representation. - The Arts & Cultural: Examples of student involvement across arts and culture. - Sport: Representation and achievement in College sport only.
+- Learning Growth: Individual's growth in school work. - Acts of Mercy: Assisting and helping others in our community and the wider community. - Leadership and Positive Role: Examples of positive student leadership/College representation. - The Arts & Cultural: Examples of student involvement across arts and culture. - Sport: Representation and achievement in College sport only.

-Students who accumulate 35 commendation points (which must be in at least 2 different categories and have a minimum of 2 achievements in each of these categories) will be awarded with a Bronze Merit award.
+Students who accumulate 20 commendation points (which must have a minimum of 2 achievements in each of these categories) will be awarded with a Bronze Merit award.

-Students who accumulate 70 commendation points (which must be in at least 3 different categories and have a minimum of 3 achievements in 2 of these categories) will be awarded with a Silver Merit award.
+Students who accumulate 50 commendation points (which must be in at least 2 different categories and have a minimum of 3 achievements) will be awarded with a Silver Merit award.

-Students who accumulate 150 commendation points (which must be in at least 4 different categories and have a minimum of 2 achievements each in 3 of these categories) will be awarded with a Gold Merit award.
+Students who accumulate 110 commendation points (which must be in at least 3 different categories and have a minimum of 2 achievements) will be awarded with a Gold Merit award.